Midwest Studies in Philosophy

 RIGHTS & PERMISSIONS

-- All authors are free to reuse their own articles in other publications they write or edit without further permission.
+- Authors are free to reuse their own articles in other publications they write or edit - no further permission is required.
 We only require acknowledgement of the original publication in Midwest Studies in Philosophy.

 Philosophy Documentation Center